Quick Before They Catch Us

-Quick Before They Catch Us was a 1966 British action/adventure children's television series.
+Quick Before They Catch Us is a 1966 British action/adventure children's television series.
 It starred then child actors Pamela Franklin, Teddy Green and David Griffin as three teenagers who become amateur detectives in Swinging London during the mid-1960s.
 Although the series was short-lived, all three stars went on to have long and successful television careers in both the United Kingdom and the United States.
 Its theme song, written and performed by Brian Epstein's Paddy, Klaus and Gibson, later became a popular tune and one of the group's first hits after releasing it as a single.

 Plot

 The series concerns the adventures of three London teenagers: Kate (Pamela Franklin), Johnny Martin (Teddy Green) and Mark Dennison (David Griffin), who use their unique talents to solve crimes in their neighbourhood.
 Kate, the youngest of the three, possessed a photographic memory and was a talented artist; as well as a sketch artist, she most often trailed suspects.
 Johnny was a technology student and often built surveillance equipment and other inventive gadgets.
 Mark (David Griffin) was the "nerdy" bookworm of the group, arguably the most intelligent of the three, and was the photographer.

 Kate works part-time as a waitress at a café.
 She is approached by several suspicious men who wish to rent her attic room.
 The men offer to pay her at first, but then intimidate her until she reluctantly agrees to rent them the room.
 She befriends Johnny Martin, a mechanic who works at a nearby garage, and photography student Mark Dennison.
 Kate remains suspicious of her new tenants.
 With the help of her new friends, she exposes a real estate agent who was using the camera obscura in the attic room to spy on local tenants and blackmail them.

 In their second adventure ("Mark Of Distinction"), Mark stops a purse snatcher who inadvertently leads the three friends to uncover a plan to steal a valuable stamp collection.
 While vacationing on the southern coast of England, the three friends are drawn into a naval plot after Mark snaps an odd-looking photograph.
 In their last adventure they start a band.
 Performing at the opening night of the "Big A" nightclub, they find out that someone is planning to steal a picture from the club as part of an art fraud scheme.